I just got an email from a guy that made a great point about this unfunded liability stuff.

 It's out of control.

-At least 30% of you will lose your health care provided from your employer.
+Here's the thing for you to keep in mind: at least 30% of you will lose your health care provided from your employer.

-Means you've got to go to the government, these exchanges to get your health insurance.
+Means you've got to go to the government, these exchanges, to get your health insurance.

-And keep in mind, a relevant figure here.
+Keep in mind, a relevant figure here.

-And I know a lot of you think that it's costing you more than you can afford.
+And that's one reason it costs so much because when it's only costing you 12 cents, and I know a lot of you think that it's costing you more than you can afford, and that's probably true.

 That cannot hold up.

-Twelve cents if this thing is not repealed.
+12 cents if this thing is not repealed.

-Here's uh here's Bob and the Bronx as we hit uh the phones next.
+And if it isn't defunded, here's Bob and the Bronx as we hit the phones next.

 Bob, welcome to the EIB network, sir.